greenpioneersolutions/scorecard-core/README.md

 external API data and calculate an overall score for a repository.
 It is a small collection of Node modules built with Nx.

+## Architecture

+This repository contains three main packages:

+* **@scorecard/scorecard-git** – collects pull request data from GitHub.
+* **@scorecard/scorecard-engine** – implements the normalization and scoring logic.
+* **@scorecard/scorecard-core** – orchestrates data collection and uses the engine to produce final scores.

+With this layout the Git package focuses solely on gathering raw metrics while all scoring and normalization logic lives in the engine.
+The core package ties the two together to generate scorecards.

 ## Example usage

 A complete example can be found in [examples/basic.ts](examples/basic.ts).
 After